-In patients who received tislelizumab-jsgr in RATIO-NALE-305 throughout the treatment period and in the ADA analysis set, the incidence of anti-tislelizumab antibodies was 22.7% (108/475).
-Among the anti-tislelizumab antibody-positive patients, the incidence of neutralizing antibodies was 5.6% (6/108).
+In patients who received tislelizumab-jsgr in RATIO-NALE-306 for up to 26 months, the incidence of antitislelizumab antibodies was 22% (66/300).
+Among the antitislelizumab antibody-positive patients, the incidence of neutralizing antibodies was 1.5% (1/66).
+In patients who received tislelizumab-jsgr in RATIONALE-302 for up to 22 months, the incidence of anti-tislelizumab antibodies was 14.5% (32/221).
+Among the anti-tislelizumab antibody-positive patients, the incidence of neutralizing antibodies was 3.1% (1/32).
 There was no significant effect of anti-drug antibodies on the pharmacokinetics of tislelizumab-jsgr.
-The effect of anti-drug antibodies on the pharmacodynamics, safety, or effectiveness of tislelizumab-jsgr has not been fully characterized.
+The effect of anti-drug antibodies on pharmacodynamics, safety, or effectiveness of tislelizumab-jsgr has not been fully characterized.